Online Nuclear Engineering Degrees - Schools & Programs

 2Pennsylvania State University

-Penn State World Campus of University Park offers an online nonthesis master of engineering in a nuclear engineering program providing students with a flexible and relevant curriculum, the course work of which has been developed by experts in the field.
+Penn State World Campus of University Park offers an online non-thesis master of engineering in a nuclear engineering program providing students with a flexible and relevant curriculum, the coursework developed by experts in the field.
 Consistently ranked as one of the best in the nation by the U.S. News & World Report, this online program is identical to the on-campus program and is taught by the same faculty members.

 At the end of the program, graduates can pursue opportunities at electrical utility companies, development laboratories, universities and colleges, engineering design firms, nuclear power plants, and factories that make nuclear equipment.